A stillbirth is when a baby is born showing no signs of life at any time after 20 weeks gestation or with a birthweight of 400 gm or more.

 If you have other children, depending on how old they are, you might also give them the chance to meet their sibling.

-If you would like to spend a few days with your baby or take your baby home for a while, speak to your midwife, who can help to arrange this.
+If you’d like to spend a few days with your baby or take your baby home for a while, speak to your midwife, who can help to arrange this.

 Doctors, midwives, social workers, pastoral carers and your chosen funeral directors will help you with the things you need and want to do after your baby’s stillbirth.